-- An Accessibility Statement; - Identification of the Office's DSF and contact information; - Identification of the Office's Digital Inclusion Officer; - A City of New York Web Accessibility Feedback Form and City of New York Statement regarding the City's commitment to Web Accessibility. - A Non-Discrimination policy and notice of rights; - A grievance procedure, which will also be posted to the publicfacing website upon completion. - This five-year plan will be posted to brooklynda.org upon
+- An Accessibility Statement;1 - Identification of the Office's DSF and contact information; - Identification of the Office's Digital Inclusion Officer; - A City of New York Web Accessibility Feedback Form and City of New York Statement regarding the City's commitment to Web Accessibility. - A Non-Discrimination policy and notice of rights; - A grievance procedure, which will also be posted to the publicfacing website upon completion. - This five-year plan will be posted to brooklynda.org upon

-&lt;sup>1 It also contains the following statements regarding (1) Conformance Status; and (3) Assessment Approach:
+1 It also contains the following statements regarding (1) Conformance Status; and (3) Assessment Approach:

-• The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+[•] The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 Our digital content is partially conformant with WCAG 2.1 level AA.
 Partially conformant means that some parts of the content do not fully conform to this accessibility standard.

-• The Kings County District Attorney's Office assesses the accessibility of its digital content through self-evaluation.
+[•] The Kings County District Attorney's Office assesses the accessibility of its digital content through self-evaluation.

-completion as well as information about how to submit a public comment regarding said plan.
+completion.
 A copy of the plan can also be obtained in an accessible alternative format by contacting the DSF at accessibility@brooklynda.org or (718) 250-3962.